-This lesson focuses on common Dutch adverbs like binnenkort (soon), pas (just), misschien (maybe), graag (gladly), and anders (otherwise), teaching how to express time, preference, and possibility in everyday situations.
+This lesson teaches key Dutch adverbs like binnenkort (soon), pas (just), misschien (maybe), graag (gladly), and anders (otherwise), essential for expressing time, preference, and possibility clearly in daily conversations.

 Bijwoord (Adverb)Betekenis (Meaning)Voorbeeldzin (Example sentence)